cn0047/stash/ed/mysql/README.md

 Vertical scaling means that you scale by adding more power (CPU, RAM) to your existing machine.
 ````

+#### Truncate Vs delete

+TRUNCATE:
+It requires the DROP privilege.
+Does not invoke ON DELETE triggers.
+It cannot be performed for InnoDB tables with parent-child foreign key relationships.
+Truncate operations drop and re-create the table.
+Cannot be rolled back.
+Any AUTO_INCREMENT value is reset to its start value.

+DELETE:
+The DELETE statement deletes rows from tbl_name and returns the number of deleted rows.
+Need the DELETE privilege on a table to delete rows from it.
+You cannot delete from a table and select from the same table in a subquery.

 #### Tricks

 ````